OpenNeuroDerivatives/ds001818-fmriprep/README.md

 # ds001818 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds001818](https://openneuro.org/datasets/ds001818).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.1 on [ds001818](https://openneuro.org/datasets/ds001818).

 ## Methods